-Our conclusion that the Scheme offers good value for money over the year to 31 January 2020, taking into account employer-borne costs, is based on aspects such as:
+Our conclusion that the Scheme offers good value for money over the year to 31 January 2021, taking into account employer-borne costs, is based on aspects such as:

-- The contribution structure is generous compared to the automatic enrolment minimum, with most members not required to pay employee contributions and receiving employer contributions that meet the total contribution rates required for automatic enrolment qualifying scheme status and which are above what is typical for occupational DC schemes; - The default investment strategy was designed with reference to the membership profile of the Scheme and has its performance reviewed on a six-monthly basis; - Members are able to receive a wide range of support from the administrators (e.g. a dedicated helpline manned by a ring-fenced administration team), with no member complaints reported over the year to 31 January 2020.
-The Trustees are also supported by a dedicated account manager, which compares well to other options in the market for a scheme this size; - Members receive communications that aid member decision-making (including section-specific contribution structure booklets, a bespoke annual benefit statement, etc); - The Scheme has a set of Trustees who meet around twice a year, discussing DC-specific matters at each Trustee meeting, with a Trustee training plan in place and ad-hoc training received before major decisions; - The Trustees also have clear contracts with external advisers, whose fees are reviewed regularly and benchmarked against the market. - Finally, over the year to 31 January 2020, the Trustees - o commenced a review of the at-retirement tools/guidance/advice provided to members, as well as the options available within or outside the Scheme - introduced a Member Portal into the Scheme, which will improve the ability of members to interact with the Scheme online (for instance, using the Portal to obtain up-to-date fund values): and - o introduced segmented communication messages to different elements of the membership, based on member's age and therefore period to retirement.
+- The contribution structure is generous compared to the automatic enrolment minimum, with most members not required to pay employee contributions and receiving employer contributions that meet the total contribution rates required for automatic enrolment qualifying scheme status and which are above what is typical for occupational DC schemes; - The default investment strategy has its performance reviewed on a six-monthly basis; - Members are able to receive a wide range of support from the administrators (e.g. a dedicated helpline manned by a ring-fenced administration team), with only a few member complaints reported direct to the Trustees over the year to 31 January 2021.
+The Trustees are also supported by a dedicated account manager, which compares well to other options in the market for a scheme this size; - Members receive communications that aid member decision-making (including sectionspecific contribution structure booklets, a bespoke annual benefit statement, etc); - The Scheme has a set of Trustees who meet between two to four times a year, discussing DC-specific matters at each Trustee meeting, with a Trustee training plan in place and adhoc training received before major decisions; - The Trustees also have clear contracts with external advisers, whose fees are reviewed regularly and benchmarked against the market. - Finally, over the year to 31 January 2021, the Trustees - monitored the impact of the Covid-19 pandemic on the Scheme, particularly on ongoing investment returns, administration standards, member support service levels and the ability of the Company to pay contributions on time and fulfil other financial obligations;